QuinnFreedman/modular/README.md

-> Note: this project is currently undergoing a refactor.
-Most of the modules should still work, but they are in varying stages of redesign.
-Over the next few months, all the designs, documentation, and website should see a big improvement.
-Feel free to take a look at the desigs if you are interested, but you will probably have a better experience if you wait a few months to start building.

----

-This project is an attempt to make Eurorack modular syntehsis affordable and accessable to everyone.
+This project is an attempt to make Eurorack modular synthesis affordable and accessible to everyone.

 This repository contains open source software and hardware schematics for Eurorack modules which are designed to be assembled easily and cheaply without any technical knowledge.
-Every module should be able to be assembled for around $20 in about an hour of work.
+Every module should be able to be assembled for around $20 in about an hour of work, even with limited experience.

 To get started, check out some of the links below.